-1.5 Tutorial of FASP All the numerical examples in this lecture are done using the Fast Auxiliary Space Preconditioning (FASP) package.
-The FASP package provides C source files1 to build a library of iterative solvers and preconditioners for the solution of large-scale linear systems of equations.
+1.5 Tutorial of FASP \ All the numerical examples in this lecture are done using the Fast Auxiliary Space Preconditioning (FASP) package.
+The FASP package provides C source files to build a library of iterative solvers and preconditioners for the solution of large-scale linear systems of equations.
 The components of the FASP basic library include several ready-to-use, modern, and efficient iterative solvers used in applications ranging from simple examples of discretized scalar partial differential equations (PDEs) to numerical simulations of complex, multicomponent physical systems.
 The main components of the FASP basic library are:

-- Basic linear iterative methods;

-- Standard Krylov subspace methods;

-- Geometric and Algebraic Multigrid (G/AMG) methods;
+- Basic linear iterative methods; - Standard Krylov subspace methods; - Geometric and Algebraic Multigrid (G/AMG) methods; &lt;sup>1The code is C99 (ISO/IEC 9899:1999) compatible.

-- Incomplete factorization methods.
+• Incomplete factorization methods.